|240 Ignition Page

 The DEI sleeve is 10 mm wide and will fit over 8.5 mm cable, just barely.
-It will be pretty snug on the MSD wire.This sleeve will also expand slightly when to push on it, so you can use that technique when installing.
-Be sure to use a lubricant as mentioned a bit later.
-It will make things easier to get this stuff on.
+It will be pretty snug on the 8.5 MSD wire, however the DEI sleeve will also expand slightly when to push on it, so you can use that technique when installing.
+Be sure to use a lubricant (soapy water or cleaner) as mentioned a bit later.
+It will make it much easier to get this stuff on.

 DEI sleeve is about $30 for 50 feet: https://www.summitracing.com/parts/dei-010621b50

 The Insultherm comes in a variety of sizes and colors.
 I have used 1/2 inch. $38 for 25 feet: https://www.wirecare.com/category/shielding/heat-shielding/insultherm-tru-fit

 Buy some DUAL WALL heat shrink tubing to seal the thermal sleeve ends.
 I recommend 1 inch diameter, 3:1 shrink ratio.

 DUAL WALL means there is adhesive inside.
 That adhesive keeps this stuff in place.
 Standard heat shrink will move out of place on your wires.
 Buy a couple feet of this.